kaungsithu19/Automated-Container-Deployment-and-Administration-in-the-Cloud/ansible/playbook/README.md

-Here's a straightforward README.md for the Ansible playbook that explains the automation flow in a beginner-friendly way:

----

 # Docker Installation and Configuration with Ansible

 This README explains how the Ansible playbook automates the process of installing and configuring Docker on an Ubuntu server.